rlee36/csif_globus/README.md

                    you’re already registered with, such as your school or your employer.
                 2. You’ll be redirected to your organization’s login page.
 Use your credentials for that organization to login.
                 3. You may be prompted to provide additional information (for example, organization).
-                4. You need to give Globus permission to use your identity to access information and perform actions on your behalf
+                4. You will give Globus permission to use your identity to access information and perform actions on your behalf

         Step 2: Access the data via File Manager
                 1. Click in the Collection field at the top of the File Manager page